MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports-organization.md

     ![App workspace tied to a capacity](media/embed-paginated-reports-organization/diamond.png)

-### Create an app workspace

-If you're embedding paginated reports for your customers, you have to place your content within an app workspace.
-There are different types of workspaces that you can set up: the [traditional workspaces](../../collaborate-share/service-create-workspaces.md) or the [new workspaces](../../collaborate-share/service-create-the-new-workspaces.md).

 ### Create and publish your Power BI paginated reports

 You can create your paginated reports by using the [Power BI Report Builder](../../paginated-reports/paginated-reports-report-builder-power-bi.md#create-reports-in-power-bi-report-builder).
-Then you can [upload the report](../../paginated-reports/paginated-reports-quickstart-aw.md#upload-the-report-to-the-service) to an app workspace assigned to at least a P1 capacity.
+Then you can [upload the report](../../paginated-reports/paginated-reports-quickstart-aw.md#upload-the-report-to-the-service) to an app workspace assigned to at least a P1 capacity, and turn on the [paginated reports workload](#enable-paginated-reports-workload).
 The end-user uploading the report must have a Power BI Pro license to publish to an app workspace.

 ## Embed your content by using the sample application